 Do you have to change car insurance when you move?
-How to handle car insurance policies when moving out of state?
+How do you handle car insurance policies when moving out of state?
 Updating car insurance when moving doesn’t have to be stressful.

 After learning how to handle car insurance policies when moving out of state, you can find the most affordable car insurance policy by entering your ZIP code into our free quote comparison tool above to look for car insurance quotes now.

 Switching car insurance from one state to another should therefore only happen if your new state does not accept the insurance from your previous state, or after your policy expires.